twitter/communitynotes/content/faq.md

 {{< expand "How do I opt-out of the program?" >}}

-If you join the program but later want to leave, just DM @CommunityNotes to let the team know.
+If you join the program but later want to leave, DM @CommunityNotes to let the team know.

 {{< /expand >}}